-- Let me watch you – go solo and train a class while the Change Leader watches and provide feedback.
+- Let me watch you – go solo and train a class while the Change Leader watches and provides feedback.

 - Take over, but contact me regularly – your team is now in charge of training, but have the Change Leader on speed dial for advice and support.